 The second process improvement topic that I'll cover is the BPM lifecycle.
-This model is very well aligned with the previous PDCA model, but the way process mining can be utilized with these steps is perhaps more tangible.
+This model is very well aligned with the previous PDCA model, but the way you can utilize process mining with these steps is perhaps more tangible.

 This cycle starts from the process identification.
 No matter what business your organization is in, you have a great number of processes - the two most common end-to-end processes being the order-to-cash (OtC) process (when you are selling and delivering your products and services) and the purchase-to-pay (PtP) process (when you are buying something).
-From the functional perspective, your organization also has a large number of internal processes in HR, finance, logistics, warehousing, etc. You need a holistic view of all of your processes, so that you can identify which processes are key to your business, and which ones are adding real values to your customers.
+From the functional perspective, your organization also has many internal processes in HR, finance, logistics, warehousing, etc. You need a holistic view of all of your operations to identify which processes are critical to your business and add real value to your customers.

 As process mining works on a case level (we have a unique identifier and accurate log of events related to each case), it can show you what happens in that one case, and then in one million other cases - adding all up for you to comprehensively understand the whole process.

-Once you successfully discover your as-is process, you'll move onto the next step, process analysis, where you look for weaknesses and the impacts of them in your process.
-Process mining provides you with a holistic view of your process where you can easily identify the bottlenecks of your processes, the rework, as well as the exceptions.
-An important result from the process analysis is the root cause analysis, which is provided automatically using the process mining tool and is crucial for understanding the causes of the operational problems.
+Once you successfully discover your as-is process, you'll move onto the next step, process analysis, where you look for weaknesses and their impacts on your processes.
+Process mining provides you with a holistic view of your process where you can quickly identify the bottlenecks of your processes, the rework, as well as the exceptions.
+An important result from the process analysis is the root cause analysis, which is provided automatically using the process mining tool and is crucial for understanding the operational problems' causes.

 In comparison with the deming cycle, this BPM life cycle is more complex, where your goal is to create a new process model through process redesign and process implementation.
 Process mining helps you to pinpoint the variations that work well in your organization.
 Thence, you select a combination of those variations for your new process model.
-Alternatively, you may implement a completely new business model and plan the to-be process based on new digital transformation possibilities.
+Alternatively, you may implement an entirely new business model and plan the to-be process based on new digital transformation possibilities.
 Your next step is continuous process monitoring on your newly deployed model.
-What process mining can do here, is to give you the conformance and performance insights, to see how your new process is performing and how it conforms to the desgined process.
+What process mining can do here is to give you the conformance and performance insights to see how your new process is performing and how it conforms to the designed process.

 The cycle keeps going on like this, increasing your business process maturity and eventually transforming your whole organization.

-#Tip: This BPM life cylce can be applied to your whole organization and all processes, but you should start with the most important five to ten key processes.
+#Tip: You can apply this BPM life cycle to your whole organization and all processes, but you should start with the most important five to ten key processes.

-#Tip: Root cause analysis often shows, that the process is working fine in some business areas but failing in others.
-Knowledge sharing between best performing business areas to problem areas usually helps to get rid of the problems so that there is no need to do complete redesign for the whole process.
+#Tip: Root cause analysis often shows that the process is working fine in some business areas but fails others.
+Knowledge sharing between best performing business areas to problem areas usually helps to eliminate the problems so that there is no need to do a complete redesign for the whole process.

 Now that you have fact-based, in-depth insights into your processes thanks to process mining, you should think about giving this information to the right people who will take meaningful actions to transform the way your organization works.
-During the 20 years that I have worked in QPR helping large organizations around the world in operatinal development, I can identify at least six stakeholders that will be heavily involved in, as well as benefited from, process mining.
+Based on many projects where QPR helps large organizations worldwide in operational development, I can identify at least six stakeholders that will be heavily involved in and benefited from process mining.

-The management team holds the ultimate responsibility related to business operations, and will get considerable advantages from process mining.
+The management team holds the ultimate responsibility for business operations and will get considerable advantages from process mining.
 The CEO and COO get a fact-based "big picture" of the operations in the whole organization.
-The CIO is likely to be interested in how the ERP/IT systems and digital processes are working, as well as how the systems support employees to conduct their tasks and how easy it is for end customers to interact with those systems.
-The finance directors and the CFO can monitor the waste and rework in the organizations in order to reduce costs and increase net profits.
-Process mining should have at least one C-level sponsor in the management team to provide transparency and fact-based undersdtanding about business operations for decision making.
+The CIO is likely to be interested in how the ERP/IT systems and digital processes are working, how the systems support employees to conduct their tasks, and how easy it is for end customers to interact with those systems.
+The finance directors and the CFO can monitor the waste and rework to reduce costs and increase net profits.
+Process mining should have at least one C-level sponsor in the management team to provide transparency and fact-based understanding about business operations for decision making.

 Process owners are the key people in your organization when it comes to process mining.
 They manage and monitor the end-to-end process model and the as-is diagrams.
-In process-oriented organizations, the end-to-end process owners for order-to-cash and purchase-to-pay processes have clear responsibilities and goals related to process performance as well as resources and decision-making power for implmenting changes.
+In process-oriented organizations, the end-to-end process owners for order-to-cash and purchase-to-pay processes have clear responsibilities and goals related to process performance and resources and decision-making power for implementing changes.

 Process participants are those who work within the actual business operations.
 Their work produces the event logs used in process mining and process modeling.
-In practice, the change in actual processes is a result of process participants doing their job in a different ways compared to the past.
+In practice, the change in fundamental processes results from process participants doing their job differently compared to the past.
 Change management deals with the potential resistance from process participants when asked to change their old ways of working.
-Therefore, management needs process mining in change management communication programs to make sure process participants conform to the improved processes, which is easier when the benefits and improvement results are made visible through process mining.
+Therefore, management needs process mining in change management communication programs to make sure process participants conform to the improved processes, which is more comfortable when the benefits and improvement results are made visible through process mining.

 On the IT side, you have system engineers who implement the change into your systems, such as IT, ERP, and CRM systems.
-For instance, once you've seen results from process mining, sometimes you notice your ERP is not constructed in the optimal way, and that it's beneficial to make a change in the system.
-Other times, you discover robotic process automation (RPA) could be used to conduct some current manual tasks automatically.
+For instance, once you've seen results from process mining, sometimes you notice your ERP is not constructed optimally and that it's beneficial to make a change in the system.
+Other times, you could use robotic process automation (RPA) to conduct some current manual tasks automatically.
 System engineers are those who set up these changes and make sure your processes can run smoothly.
 They need input from process mining (handed by process analysts) to see where the problems lie.

-Last but not least, the process mining methodology experts possible located in a dedicated BPM Center of Excellence in your organization.
+Finally, the process mining methodology experts are possibly in a dedicated BPM Center of Excellence in your organization.
 Methodology experts help other stakeholders in using the process mining methodology and tools.
-They are in charge of knowledge sharing activities transferring best practices for process mining usage within the orgnization.
-They also communicate results and positive stories achieved with process mining as well as things to avoid in the projects.
-In addition to the basic process mining functionalities, the methodology experts are masters for impressive process mining functions such as advanced root cause analyses, conformance analyses, and AI-powered clustering and predictive analyses.
+They are in charge of knowledge sharing activities, transferring best practices for process mining usage within the organization.
+They also communicate results and positive stories achieved with process mining and things to avoid in the projects.
+In addition to the basic process mining functionalities, the methodology experts are masters for special process mining functions such as advanced root cause analyses, conformance analyses, and AI-powered clustering and predictive analyses.

 #Tip: While large organizations have their own BPM Center of Excellence, smaller organizations can have one methodology expert or outsource this function to a company like QPR.

-Second of all, the happy flow KPIs assure that organizations follow the agreed process in order to accomplish internal efficiency.
-For example, although you would manage to send the order to your customer on time and in full, but you need to use an unusual and expensive way of delivery to do this, your internal efficiency suffers.
-Examples of the happy flow are first time right and lead time KPIs
+Second of all, the happy flow KPIs assure that organizations follow the agreed process to accomplish internal efficiency.
+For example, although you would manage to send the order to your customer on time and in full, you need to use an unusual and expensive way of delivery to do this, your internal efficiency suffers.
+Examples of the happy flow are first-time-right and lead time KPIs.

 QPR ProcessAnalyzer has hundreds of features supporting Process Improvement.
-In this blog, I will highlight three features with screenshots linked to the corresponding parts of the webinar recording.
+This blog will highlight three features with screenshots linked to the corresponding parts of the webinar recording.

 The ability to discover the fact-based, as-is processes is at the core of process mining.
-QPR ProcessAnalyzer provides you with superior tools for benchmarking these as-is processes by any dimension meaningful for your organization.
+QPR ProcessAnalyzer provides you with excellent tools for benchmarking these as-is processes by any dimension meaningful for your organization.
 The picture below shows a benchmark of business in the Region: Chicago compared to the other regions.
-The Flowchart in left window shows that for example, 22% of cases in Chicago experience Delivery Changed activities compared to only 1% of cases outside Chicago.
-The table in right window shows that while 15% of all cases belong to Chicago Region, 42% of those cases where Account Manager is Mary Wilson belong to Chicago.
+The Flowchart in the left window shows that 22% of cases in Chicago experience Delivery Changed activities compared to only 1% of cases outside Chicago.
+The table in the right window shows that while 15% of all instances belong to Chicago Region, 42% of those cases where Account Manager is Mary Wilson belongs to Chicago.

-QPR ProcessAnalyzer contains full Business Intelligence, reporting and analysis features, which help you communicate process mining results to all process mining stakeholders.
-KPI charts can be selected from ready-made presets and easily customized by any user.
+QPR ProcessAnalyzer contains full Business Intelligence, reporting, and analysis features, which help you communicate process mining results to all process mining stakeholders.
+You can select KPI charts from ready-made presets and easily customized them by any user.
 Moreover, detailed custom KPIs are easy to create with the powerful expression language, using the underlying process mining model.
-All KPIs and charts can then be freely added to custom dashboards, like the one below, showing the On Time Delivery Trend, Invoice Automation Rate and Sales Order Line Item trend.
+You can freely add all KPIs and charts to custom dashboards, like the one below, showing the On Time Delivery Trend, Invoice Automation Rate, and Sales Order Line Item trend.

 It’s a good time to take a look at Process Mining if your company hasn’t already.
 The capabilities and usability of Process Mining software are improving rapidly, and the market is quickly becoming mature, although there’s still much work to be done.
 If you think your company is ready to step it up with the future of as-is process modeling and process efficiency maximization, the fastest way to get things moving is to follow these steps: